 While The Child Development Center does not necessarily support nor condone corporal punishment of children, such acts are not permitted in a licensed program such as ours.
-While verbal reprimands may be appropriate it is not appropriate for parents to verbally abuse their child.
-Doing so may cause undue embarrassment or emotional distress.
-Parents are always welcome to discuss a behavior issue with the teacher and to seek advice and guidance regarding appropriate and effective disciplinary procedures.
+While verbal reprimands may be appropriate it is not appropriate for parents to verbally

 Parents are prohibited from addressing, for the purpose of correction or discipline, a child that is not their own.
 Of course, no parent or other adult may physically punish another parent's child.
-If a parent should witness another parent's child behaving in an inappropriate manner or is concerned about behavior reported to them by their own child, it is most appropriate for the parent to direct their concern to the site director or the Afterschool Director.
+If a parent should witness another parent's child behaving in an inappropriate manner or is concerned about behavior reported to them by their own child, it is most appropriate for the parent to direct their concern to the program director.
 Furthermore, it is wholly inappropriate for one parent to seek out another parent to discuss his or her child's inappropriate behavior.
-All behavior concerns should be brought to the site director or the Afterschool Director's attention.
+All behavior concerns should be brought to the site director or the Program Director's attention.
 At that point, the teacher and/or director will address the issue with the other parent.

-Although you may be curious as to the outcome of such a discussion, teachers and/or the Afterschool Director are strictly prohibited from discussing anything about another child with you.
-All children enrolled in our afterschool programs have privacy rights and are further protected by our Confidentiality Policy.
-You may be assured that we will not discuss anything about your child with another parent or adult visiting the afterschool program.
+Although you may be curious as to the outcome of such a discussion, teachers and/or the Program Director are strictly prohibited from discussing anything about another child with you.
+All children enrolled in our programs have privacy rights and are further protected by our Confidentiality Policy.
+You may be assured that we will not discuss anything about your child with another parent or adult visiting the Camp CREW program.

-9.3 Smoking
+9.3 Smoking/Vaping

-For the health of all The Child Development Center employees, children and associates, smoking is prohibited anywhere on The Child Development Center and AISD properties.
-Parents are prohibited from smoking in the building, on the grounds, and in the parking lot of The Child Development Center or any AISD schools.
-Parents who are smoking in their cars must dispose of the cigarette prior to entering the parking lot.
+For the health of all The Child Development Center employees, children and associates, smoking / vaping is prohibited anywhere on The Child Development Center and AISD properties.
+Parents are prohibited from smoking / vaping in the building, on the grounds, and in the parking lot of The Child Development Center or any AISD schools.
+Parents who are smoking / vaping in their cars must dispose of the cigarette or vape prior to entering the parking lot.